 Antonio Carrillo was elected to the DPS Board of Directors in February 2015.
 Mr. Carrillo has served as CEO of Mexichem S.A.B.
 (BMV: MEXCHEM) since 2012.
 Mexichem is a global specialty chemical company based in Tlalnepantla, Mexico.
 Previously, he spent 16 years at Trinity Industries, Inc. (NYSE: TRN), where he held several executive positions, most recently group president and senior vice president at the company's Dallas headquarters.
 He began his career at Infra S.A. de C.V. in 1988, where he held several positions in manufacturing management.
 Mr. Carrillo has served on the Board of Directors of Trinity Industries since September 2014.
 He holds an MBA in finance from the Wharton School of the University of Pennsylvania and received his bachelor's degree in mechanical engineering from Anahuac University in Mexico City.
 He serves on the Latin American board of the Wharton School.

-Mr. Gutiérrez, age 55, has served as one of our directors since September 2016.
+Mr. Gutiérrez, age 55, has served as one of our directors since September 2016 and is a member of the compensation committee.
 He has served as senior executive vice president and chief of staff to the chairman and CEO of AT&T since 2015.
 Prior to assuming this position and over his 25 year career at AT&T, he held several senior executive positions, including president of AT&T Wholesale and Access Solutions (2012-2014), president and CEO of AT&T Advertising Solutions (2010 to 2012), president of AT&T Global Enterprise Solutions (2008-2010), and president and CEO of Southwestern Bell (AT&T Southwest)(2006-2008).
 Mr. Gutiérrez has served on the board of directors of Denny’s Corporation since 2103.
 He is also a member of the Strategic Development Board at the University of Missouri’s Trulaske College of Business, a member of the Missouri 100 Advisory Board and co-chairman of the National Campaign at the University of Missouri.
 He is vice chairman of the Thompson Foundation for Autism and Neurodevelopmental Disorders, and a member of the board of directors of the Cotton Bowl.

 Ms. Patsley has served as a director since April 2008 and is a member of the audit committee.
 She served as executive chairman of MoneyGram International from January 2009 to September 2009 and has served as chairman and chief executive officer from September 2009 to present.
 Ms. Patsley served as senior executive vice president of First Data Corporation from March 2000 to October 2007 and president of First Data International from May 2002 to October 2007.
 From 1991 to 2000, she served as president and chief executive officer of Paymentech, Inc., prior to its acquisition by First Data.
 Ms. Patsley also previously served as chief financial officer of First USA, Inc. She currently serves on the board of directors of Texas Instruments Incorporated, and is the chair of the audit committee.
 She served on the board of directors of Molson Coors Brewing Company from 1996 to 2009; Pegasus Solutions, Inc. from 2002 to 2006; and Paymentech, Inc. from 1995 to 1999.